CrypTools/ROT13Cipher/README.md

 1. Firstly, each character of the initial text (message to encrypt) is converted in a number from 0 to 25, corresponding to its position in the Latin alphabet which contains 26 letters --> (a = 0, b = 1 ... z = 25 ).

-2. Then, each number obtained is transformed by an affine function (1x + 13). "x" is representing the number and 13 is the value of the shift.
+2. Then, each number obtained is transformed by an affine function (f(x) = 1x + 13). "x" is representing the number and 13 is the value of the shift.

 3. If we take all the images and put them in a list, we obtain n numbers corresponding to n charcaters of the initial text.
 The next step consists in finding the values of mudulo 26 of each number. (**Modulo means remainder**)